On Hari Raya Aidilfitri, Muslims in Singapore end their time of fasting with a joyous celebration of forgiveness, fellowship and food.

 Hari Raya Light-Up

-A month leading up to Hari Raya, visitors can drop by Geylang Serai to enjoy the festival light-ups from 25 March—8 May 2022.
+A month leading up to Hari Raya, visitors can drop by Geylang Serai to enjoy the festival light-ups from 15 March - 21 April 2023.
 The festivities typically take place along Sims Avenue and Changi Road, in between Paya Lebar and Eunos MRT stations.

 In addition, there will also be a physical bazaar and a myriad of cultural programmes that visitors can participate in to experience the festive vibes.